aces/Loris/modules/api_docs/test/TestPlan.md

 **_Note 2:_** Schemas from modules that the user do not have access to shouldn't be available.

-**_Note 3:_** Even if the modules described all the endpoints of a given schema, the availability of the endpoint and the data it presents when "try in out", will depend on the user's permissions.
+**_Note 3:_** Even if the module has described all the endpoints of a given schema, the availability of the endpoint and the data it presents when using "try it out", will depend on the user's permissions.

 ---